Diagnostic11 min read

 Check The diagnostic starts with actual closeout records, not a process description.

-Closeout Tells on the Operation
+How does closeout Tells on the Operation work?

-A consultant can learn a lot from a closeout record because it is where policy, manager behavior, proof, finance review, and ownership all meet.
+A consultant can learn a lot from a closeout record because it is where policy, manager behavior, proof, finance review and ownership all meet.

 That is why this diagnostic starts with the record.
 Not the pitch deck.
 Not the software wish list.
 The record.